 Overmethylation is correlated with Obsessive Compulsive Personality disorder (OCPD), while undermethylation is correlated with traditional OCD.
-The latter usually only has one or two obsessions, while the former is generally obsessive compulsive in most areas of their lives.
+The latter usually only covers one or two obsessions, while the former is generally obsessive compulsive in most areas of their lives.

 Like gluten intolerance, merely staying away from high histamine foods does not address the underlying problem.
 In both scenarios, there is an imbalance of Metallothionine (MT), which are cysteine-rich proteins with powerful antioxidant capabilities.
-MT proteins also perform a wide variety of vital functions including but not limited to:
+MT proteins also perform a wide variety of vital functions including (but not limited to):